JLeung46/Wiki_Topic_Modeling/README.md

 The dataset used contains a random 10% sample of all articles on Wikipedia.

-Working on finding optimal clusters using elbow method and visualizating results.
+Currently working on finding optimal clusters using elbow method and visualizating results.